PeterNiederwieser/SimulationVirusSpreadFullStackApplication/README.md

-This project is still in development, but already working.
-It is a fullstack application simulating a virus spread among an animal population.
+This project is a fullstack application simulating a virus spread among an animal population.

 In the backend I used the Spring Framework, especially Spring Boot, Spring Data JPA with Hibernate and H2 Database, Spring